 Your dentist will explain how to care for your brace and also how to ensure that your teeth remain healthy while you have treatment.
 You will need to be diligent with teeth cleaning and see your dentist for regular check-ups.
 Please contact us for more information.

 Oral hygiene is important for all patients, but it is particularly important for patients with braces, as food and bacteria can become trapped in braces and this may contribute to an increased risk of dental decay and gum disease.
+Click here to see results of braces.

 Try to ensure that you brush your teeth at least twice a day, take care to brush thoroughly so that you don’t miss any food particles and see your dentist if you start to experience symptoms of decay, such as toothache or sensitivity, or gum disease, such as bleeding when you brush, swollen and sore gums.